CKGrafico/inversify-hooks/README.md

 }
 ```

+## More examples
+There are more examples of how to use the container in services or other components in [inversify-props](https://github.com/ckgrafico/inversify-props#how-to-use)

 ## Why we made this package
 You can learn more about why we made this packages in the [original repo](https://github.com/ckgrafico/inversify-props#why-we-made-this-package).